salomaestro/inf-1101-oblig/report.md

 a new element in general needs fewer operations than with a sequential structure like a linked list.

+It should however be noted that the implementation provided in this assignment does not implement a balanced binary search tree, like and *AVL tree*, which use rotations to constraint the difference in node depths.
+This implies that the structure is very sensitive to the inital input to the tree.
+For example if the inserted elements are ordered we would end up with principally a linked list.

 The tree starts out with a root node, each node in the tree implemented in this assignment stores a pointer to its two children located either to the right or left of itself, and additionally a pointer to the parent of the node.